Hjagu09/yummy.kak/README.md

 + **lsp_info:** lsp info count
 + **lsp_hint:** lsp hint count

+There is also two modules that will only work on kakoune versions v2023.08.05-44-g5fdf0d08 or newer.
+Those are for that reson not included in any of the standard configs.
++ **register:** current selected register
++ **count:** current count for normal mode commands

 All modules expected mode are rendered with the face yummy_[module name]_face.
 All faces are buy default derived from the standard kakoune status line faces.
 Some modules also expose additional options to customize them.

 + mode exposes two options for the text shown in insert/normal mode.
 It also exposes two faces for use for rendering in normal/insert mode
 + bufname exposes the SH string used to generate it
 + modified exposes a option for the text icon used and also a option for the SH string used to render the module
 + the clock module exposes the time format.
 This is passed to the command line date to get the current time
-+ client_server, selections, git and all the lsp modules  exposes one SH string each that's used to render them
++ client_server, selections, git, register, count and all the lsp modules  exposes one SH string each that's used to render them

 ## example configurations
 yummy_configs.kak contain a few example config.
 Feel free to use them as is or look at them for reference.